mathpn/minimal-mistakes/_posts/2018-12-30-sentiment-classification-twitter-part2.md

 header:
   overlay_image: /assets/images/default_overlay.jpg
   show_overlay_excerpt: false
+  excerpt: We'll use Recurrent Neural Networks to classify the Sentiment140 dataset into positive or negative tweets.
 categories:
-    - Machine Learning
+  - Coding
 tags:
   - Python
-    - Coding
-    - Keras
-    - Neural Networks
-excerpt: We'll use Recurrent Neural Networks to classify the Sentiment140 dataset into positive or negative tweets.
 ---

 > This is the part 2 of a series, please read [part 1](http://hyperspaces.org/sentiment-classification-twitter-part1/) before reading this.